langevin-usgs/modflow-sandiego-2025/SOFTWARE.md

 The following instructions will guide you through the installation process and setup of a modflow environment.

 ## Part 1 -- Install Miniforge
-1. Go to the miniforge website and download the installer (https://github.com/conda-forge/miniforge) for your platform.
+1. For USGS participants with a Windows laptop, you may be able to install Miniforge through the Software Center.
+This installation approach is preferred.
+If that is not an option, then go to the miniforge website and download the installer (https://github.com/conda-forge/miniforge) for your platform.

 2. Run the installer program that you downloaded.
 On Windows the installer is called `Miniforge3-Windows-x86_64.exe`.